wultra/JResult/README.md

 ## Example usage

-Imagine having a 3rd party service that is providing a list of users asynchronously with Result-like based API, that returns kotlin.Result object via lambda function you provided
+Imagine having a 3rd party service that provides a list of users asynchronously with a Result-like based API, that returns kotlin.Result object via lambda function you provided

 ```java
 myService.fetchUsers( result -> {